Our research is editorially independent but we may earn a commission for purchases made through our links.

 The history of Las Cruces’ Fountain Theater dates back to the early 1900s and is a lovely entertainment venue to watch a show.
 This theater has showcased everything from plays to opera and lantern shows.
 It’s also a popular venue for the Mesilla Valley Film Society screenings.
 The Fountain Theater is near the Mesilla Plaza and the oldest movie house in New Mexico.
 Check out the film society’s website to see what’s playing when you’ll be in the area.
 Past showings include Let the Sunshine In, The Seagull, and Final Portrait.
 Another local theater of a different kind that’s also worth visiting is the No Strings Theatre Company.
 This is a community-based theater that features new works, puppet theater, improv, performance art, and more.

 Las Cruces also has a strong military history because the White Sands Missile Range covers thousands of miles in this part of the state.
 This is a huge military installation that was once used to test long-range rockets.
 There’s a museum here that you can visit to learn more about the history of the range and the missiles.
 Admission to the museum is free, and it’s open from 8am to 4pm on weekdays and from 10am to 3pm on Saturdays.
 There are over 50 items on display at any given time.
 The missile park itself is open every day from dawn to dusk.
-Of course, White Sands National Monument is also certainly worth a visit to explore the otherworldly white sand dunes with epic views and picture-perfect photo opportunities everywhere you look.
+Of course, White Sands National Park is also certainly worth a visit to explore the otherworldly white sand dunes with epic views and picture-perfect photo opportunities everywhere you look.